coringao/cavestory-nx/README.md

 **Game Play and Features**
 --------------------------

-Cave Story is a side-scrolling platform game that can be played with either the keyboard or a gamepad.
+Cave Story is a Japanese freeware side-scrolling platform game that can be played with either the keyboard or a gamepad.
 Players will solve puzzles and fight enemies on each map while trying to collect weapons and items to help him along the way.

 Includes some RPG elements with more than three dozen different items that can be found and stored in the player's inventory for later use.